Aszeal/PyBer_Analysis/README.md

       - May have a smaller pool of consumers.
       - Rural customers are charged the most per fare on average.
       - Rural Pyber drivers earn the most fare on average.
-   - Suburban customers use Pyber service more less than Urban customers.
+   - Suburban customers use Pyber service less than Urban customers.
       - Suburban customers are in the middle on all the metrics.
    - Urban customers are a majority of their consumer base.
       - Urban customres on average are using the product the most.